 Under Armour has great, quick drying, non-stinky, durable t-shirts.

-Jeans are nice for temperate countries, but mostly go unworn in the tropics.
+Jeans are nice for temperate countries, but tend to go unworn in the tropics.

 |Fleece Pull-over||Even if you are going to an equatorial desert, your packing list needs a fleece.
 In warm places, when you pay for A/C, you GET A/C. Buses, airplanes, grocery stores, movie theaters, shopping malls, lobbies... all absolutely frigid.
 Since my REI fleece shrunk, I've picked up all of mine second-hand - usually in skiing destinations.